Papanasam: Population

 As of 2001 India census, Papanasam had a population of 16,397.
 Males constitute 50% of the population and females 50%.
 Papanasam has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 82%, and female literacy is 70%.
 In Papanasam, 11% of the population is under 6 years of age.

 Government and politics

-Papanasam assembly constituency is part of Mayiladuturai Lok Sabha constituency.
+Papanasam assembly constituency is part of Mayiladuthurai Lok Sabha constituency.

 Culture/Cityscape

 Papanasam (Thanjavur) (Tamil: பாபநாசம், literally means Destruction of Sins) is a panchayat town in Thanjavur district in the Indian state of Tamil Nadu, located 14 km from Kumbakonam and 28 km from Thanjavur on the Kumbakonam - Thanjavur highway.

 Tourist Attractions

 There are three major temples, Pallaivanatha Swamy temple constructed by the Cholas, Srinivasa Perumal Temple and 108 Sivalayam temple.
-A granary measuring 86 ft in width and 36 ft in height constructed by Nayaks between 1600–1634 has been declared by the State Archaeological Department as a protected monument.
+A granary measuring 86 ft in width and 36 ft in height constructed by Nayaks between 1600 and 1634 has been declared by the State Archaeological Department as a protected monument.